 Deeds for the Burwell House, including the original land deeds, during the period when redlining was legal, contain no racial or religious covenants.
 Professor James Gregory and his research team at the University of Washington's Seattle Civil Rights & Labor History Project, which collects many of these covenants, graciously searched the project's collection, and as of yet have been unable to locate a racial or religious covenant for any house on Millionaire's Row.
-Nonetheless, in the early 1900s, all of the property owners on Millionaire's approval, paying for multiple lots (typically), as well as a larger, more expensive house created structural
+Nonetheless, in the early 1900s, all of the property owners on Millionaire's Row were White and of European ancestry.
+The additional requirements of receiving Moore's approval, paying for multiple lots (typically), as well as a larger, more expensive house created structural obstacles for all but the very richest Seattleites, which in the early 1900s excluded people of other races.